-- Although tritium continues to be detected at concentrations above the 20,000 pCi/L drinking water standard in wells immediately downgradient of the g-2/VQ-12 source area in the AGS facility, the levels are much lower than those observed in 2002 and 2003.
-Tritium concentrations reached a maximum of 3,440,000 pCi/L in 2002 and have shown a steady decline, dropping to 93,200 pCi/L by October 2004. - In January 2004, tritium concentrations slightly exceeded the 20,000 pCi/L standard in one well immediately downgradient of BLIP, with a concentration of 24,500 pCi/L. Tritium concentrations declined to less than the DWS limit of 20,000 pCi/L for the remainder of the year. - At the Motor Pool/Site Maintenance area, the solvents TCA and 1,1-dichloroethane (DCA) continued to be detected at concentrations greater than the NYS AWQS of 5 μg/L, but at concentrations that were lower than those observed during 2003.
-TCA was detected at concentrations up to 38 μg/L, and DCA was detected at concentrations up to 13 μg/L. The gasoline additive methyl tertiary butyl ether (MTBE) was also detected, with a maximum observed concentration of 18 μg/L. The NYS AWQS for MTBE is 10 μg/L. - At the Service Station, VOCs associated with petroleum products and solvents continued to be detected in several monitoring wells directly downgradient of the station, but at concentrations that were lower than those observed during 2003.
-Petroleum-related compounds detected in groundwater included m/p xylene at 67 μg/L, o-xylene at 79 μg/L, 1,2,4-trimethylbenzene at 16 μg/L, and 1,3,5-trimethylbenzene at 24 μg/L. The solvent tetrachloroethylene (TCE) was detected in several wells at a maximum concentration of 20 μg/L. MTBE was also detected, at a maximum concentration of 14 μg/L.
+DWS in wells immediately downgradient of the g-2/VQ-12 source area in the AGS facility, the levels are much lower than those observed in 2002 and 2003.
+Tritium concentrations reached a maximum of 3,440,000 pCi/L in 2002 and have shown a steady decline, dropping to 86,200 pCi/L by October 2005.

+- In July 2005, tritium concentrations exceeded the 20,000 pCi/L DWS in one well immediately downgradient of BLIP, with a concentration of 46,500 pCi/L. Tritium concentrations declined to less than the DWS limit for the remainder of the year. - At the Motor Pool/Site Maintenance area, the solvents TCA and 1,1-dichloroethane (DCA) continued to be detected at concentrations greater than the NYS AWQS of 5 μg/L. TCA was detected at concentrations up to 32.7 μg/L, and DCA was detected at concentrations up to 11.9 μg/L. Methyl tertiary butyl ether (MTBE), a gasoline additive, was also detected, with a maximum observed concentration of 3.9 μg/L. The NYS AWQS for MTBE is 10 μg/L. - with petroleum products and solvents continued to be detected at concentrations greater than the NYS AWQS of 5 μg/L. Petroleum-related compounds detected in groundwater included m/p xylene at 30 μg/L, o-xylene at 15 μg/L, 1,2,4-trimethylbenzene at 20 μg/L, and 1,3,5-trimethylbenzene at 5.5 μg/L. The solvent tetrachloroethylene (TCE) was detected in several wells with a maximum concentration of 12 μg/L. Trace levels of MTBE were also detected, at a maximum concentration of 0.6 μg/L.